Dental Cleaning $320

-We offer FREE dental examinations performed by one of our trained technicians Monday – Friday 9am-5pm.
+We offer FREE dental evaluations performed by one of our trained technicians Monday – Friday 9am-5pm.
 Please call to schedule an appointment to come in.
 During the examination, if your dog or cat is found to have severe dental disease, a Doctor will need to assess your pet and may need to prescribe antibiotics.
 If this is required, a Doctor’s examination fee ($78) will be applied, and the appointment may need to be rescheduled based on the Doctor’s availability.

 How Do I Know My Pet Has Dental Disease?